3 - 6 Months Postpartum

 - Head size of baby

 Sometimes you may be experiencing issues or problems that you can’t quite pinpoint but don’t seem like your “normal.”
-The following are common symptoms or signs that you may be experiencing pelvic floor dysfunction.
+The following are common symptoms or signs that you may be experiencing pelvic floor dysfunction at 3 months postpartum.
 Pelvic floor dysfunction could be a sign of muscles that are either too weak, too tight, or not working or coordinating the way that they should be.

 - Pain in the pelvic, vaginal area